|

 In my last house that I moved out of last year, I used low-adhesive poster tape on the back to hang the manned mission patches on the wall along the highest point of the ceiling in my office (the tape didn't stick very well to some patch material so I had to use double-stick).
 Starting in one corner, the lowest row was the Mercury patches.
 Just above that, starting in the corner was the row of Gemini patches.
 Above that in a row were the Apollo patches then Skylab, then ASTP.
 Then I started at the high point just below the ceiling with the Shuttle patches, and went all the way around the room.
 When they came all the way around to the starting point, I dropped down a row and started back the opposite direction.
 It was a great visual depiction to see all the manned missions hung up on the walls.
 It was a fun conversation piece when friends visited.
 Now I'm in a new house and the office ceiling is much higher and it would be more difficult to see the patches from the distance.
 Hope this helps give you some ideas. |

-tombohnstedt New Member Posts: From: Registered:
+tombohnstedt Member Posts: 19 From: Pasadena, California, USA Registered: Jan 2010

 |